Skip to main content

 2. Add the Elastic Repository

-echo "deb https://artifacts.elastic.co/packages/7.x/apt stable main" | sudo tee /etc/apt/sources.list.d/elastic-7.x.list > /dev/null
+echo "deb [signed-by=/usr/share/keyrings/elasticsearch-archive-keyring.gpg] https://artifacts.elastic.co/packages/8.x/apt stable main" | sudo tee /etc/apt/sources.list.d/elasticsearch.list >/dev/null

 3. Install Elasticsearch using apt